-Key audit matter

-How our audit addressed the key audit matter

-Valuation of trade receivables and contract assets

-We identified the valuation of trade receivables and contract assets as a key audit matter due to the use of judgements and estimates by management in assessing the recoverability of trade receivables and contract assets.

-As set out in note 4 to the consolidated financial statements, the Group estimates the amount of impairment loss for expected credit loss ("ECL") on trade receivables and contract assets based on the credit risk of trade receivables and contract assets.
+Key audit matter How our audit addressed the key audit matter Valuation of trade receivables and contract asset s We identified the valuation of trade receivables and contract assets as a key audit matter due to the use of significant judgements and estimates by management in assessing the recoverability of trade receivables and contract assets.
+Our procedures in relation to valuation of trade receivables and contract assets included: Obtaining an understanding on management's credit review process and recoverability assessment process As set out in note 4 to the consolidated financial of trade receivables and contract assets; statements, the Group estimates the amount of impairment loss for expected credit loss (" ECL ") on trade receivables and contract assets based on the credit risk of trade receivables and contract assets.
 The amount of the impairment loss is a function of the probability of default, loss given default and the exposure at default.
 The assessment of the probability of default and loss given default is based on historical data and forward-looking information.
 Where the probability of default is higher than expected, or being revised upwards due to changes in facts and circumstances, a material impairment loss may arise.

-As disclosed in notes 20 and 21 to the consolidated financial statements, as at 31 December 2023, the carrying amount of trade receivables and contract assets are MOP12,564,000 (net of loss allowance of MOP9,355,000) and MOP35,634,000 (net of loss allowance of MOP11.692,000), respectively.
+Assessing the reasonableness of impairment under ECL model by examining the information used by management to form its judgements and estimates, including test of accuracy of the historical default data with reference to the credit history, delay in payments, settlement records, and aging analysis of relevant debtors, and the forward-looking information, on a sample basis; and Testing the mathematical accuracy of the ECL model on trade receivables and contract assets.
+As disclosed in notes 21 and 22 to the consolidated financial statements, as at 31 December 2024, the carrying amount of trade receivables and contract assets are MOP25,103,000 (net of loss allowance of MOP7,850,000) and MOP62,066,000 (net of loss allowance of MOP13,314,000), respectively.